2023 Read with Jenna Book Club List: The Best Books Ranked

 Ann Stilwell is desperate to escape her small town and her painful past.
 She arrives in New York City where she is supposed to spend her summer working as a curatorial associate at the Met.
 When she arrives, she is informed her supervisor is gone for the summer and she does not have a job.
 Luckily, she is able to get an assignment with The Cloisters, a gothic museum, that is known for its medieval art collection.

 Ann suddenly finds herself entwined with a small group of students with secrets of their won.
 When she finds a 15th-century deck of tarot cards, she is reluctant to share her findings and this starts a dangerous game that Ann is not prepared for.
-This is one of the dark academia books you will not want to miss and is an alluring pick from our books about secret societies.
+This is one of the dark academia books about secret societies you don’t want to miss.

 bright burning things